Three To Daydream AboutBy Michael Vatalaro

 Follow me here.
 It's a 35-foot bowrider, with a mid-ship cabin much as you'd find on an express cruiser.
 Formula calls it their Crossover Bowrider (CBR) and, unlike some larger dual-console models that feature a bunk tucked into one side of the boat, the berth lays athwartships (at right angles to the fore-and-aft line of the vessel) below deck.
 The cabin, with nearly six feet of headroom, also holds a centerline galley and head to starboard.
 On deck there's wraparound seating forward in the bow and behind the helm station.
 Add the sun pad, which faces the transom, and you've got tons of room to entertain your friends.
 Available with Mercruiser or Volvo sterndrives.

-It's boat-show time of the year at last.
-Don't miss these and other beautiful new models on display at the fall shows in the coming months.
+Don't miss these and other beautiful new 2013 models on display at the fall boat shows